nalkat/universe/README.md

 - **Async catalog loading** – Catalog requests now run in the background with inline status updates, eliminating GUI freezes when fetching massive universes or when the PHP CLI emits diagnostic output alongside JSON.

+### Portrait generation pipeline

+- **Metadata-backed assets** – `utility/class_metadataStore.php` now records the
+  generator responsible for each image (`VisualForge`, `tools/artisan.py`, or custom pipelines), the originating prompt, output resolution, creation timestamp, and any supplemental attributes.
+Catalog exports surface these fields alongside base64 image data so UI layers can display provenance without additional lookups.
+- **`tools/artisan.py`** – A new Python helper that prefers Hugging Face diffusers pipelines to synthesize entity portraits.
+When diffusers or GPU acceleration are unavailable the tool falls back to a deterministic gradient renderer so operators can still seed the metadata store with lightweight placeholders.
+Invoke it with `python3 tools/artisan.py "luminous spiral galaxy" --format=json` to emit a ready-to-ingest JSON payload or add `--output` to write PNG files directly.

 ## Matter and ecology scaffolding